Robust Task Scheduling for Heterogeneous Robot Teams under Capability Uncertainty: Routing, Scheduling, and Risk Minimization

-\subsubsection{Network flow constraints}
+\subsubsection{Network Flow Constraints}

-(\ref{eqn:flow_constraint1})-(\ref{eqn:flow_constraint3}) are flow constraints that ensure the agent numbers are smaller than the upper bound, and that the incoming agent number at a node equals the outgoing number. (\ref{eqn:node_vehicle_constraint}) reflects the relationship that the number of agents at a node equals the sum of the agent flows from all incoming edges.
+Equation \eqref{eqn:flow_constraint1}-\eqref{eqn:flow_constraint3} are flow constraints that ensure the agent numbers are smaller than the upper bound, and that the incoming agent number at a node equals the outgoing number.
+Constraint \eqref{eqn:node_vehicle_constraint} reflects the relationship that the number of agents at a node equals the sum of the agent flows from all incoming edges. \\

-\subsubsection{Energy constraints}
+\subsubsection{Energy Constraints}

-(\ref{eqn:energy_constraint1}) ensures that the maximum cumulative energy at node \(j\) is no smaller than the energy at its previous node \(i\) plus the edge cost in between.
-And because \(g_{k i}\) is the maximum cumulative energy of agent specie \(k\) at node \(i\), (\ref{eqn:energy_constraint}) ensures the energy cost for an agent of specie \(k\) does not exceed its energy capacity \(B_k\).
+Equation \eqref{eqn:energy_constraint1} ensures that \(g_{k i}\) is the cumulative energy of the agent species - if an edge is traveled, the energy \(b_{k i j}\) is added.
+And because \(g_{k i}\) is the maximum cumulative energy of agent species \(k\) at node \(i\), equation \eqref{eqn:energy_constraint} ensures the energy cost for an agent of species \(k\) does not exceed its energy capacity \(B_k\).

-\highlightforreview{ These energy constraints are sufficient conditions as they assure the most costly path in the flow network of specie \(k\) is within the capacity limit \(B_k\).
+These energy constraints form sufficient conditions as they assure the most costly path in the flow network of species \(k\) is within the capacity limit \(B_k\).
 However, it is possible that the most costly path is not picked during the flow decomposition procedure (Sec. \ref{sec:flow_decompose}).
-This is a compromise made by us along the process of improving the scalability of the model: we replace the variables for individual agents with variables for an entire agent specie.
-With the original variables for individual agents, necessary and sufficient energy constraints were easily imposed. }
+This is a compromise made by us along the process of improving the scalability of the model: we replace the variables for individual agents with variables for an entire agent species.
+With the original variables for individual agents, necessary and sufficient energy constraints were easily imposed. \\

-\subsubsection{Time constraints}
+\subsubsection{Time Constraints}

-(\ref{eqn:time_constraint1}) is a scheduling constraint: for an agent, the time duration between two consecutive tasks should be larger than the service time at the previous task plus the travel time.
-Since this duration constraint is effective for all agents in a team, it gives all the agents in the team enough time to arrive before the current task starts.
+Equation \eqref{eqn:time_constraint1} is a scheduling constraint: for an agent, the time duration between two consecutive tasks should be larger than the service time at the previous task plus the travel time.
+This constraint gives all the agents in the team enough time to arrive before the current task starts.

+With the task time variables \(q_{i}\), the optimization problem can be extended with other user-defined time constraints.
+For instance, precedence constraints between tasks or time window constraints within which a task should complete \cite{fu2021simultaneous}. \\

-\subsubsection{Task requirement constraints}
+\subsubsection{Task Requirement Constraints}